-Scarborough Health Network (SHN) is excited to launch the second cohort of our Health Equity Certificate Program.
+Scarborough Health Network (SHN) has launched the third cohort of our Health Equity Certificate Program.
 This program aligns with SHN’s strategic direction to improve population health, health equity and system integration and aligns to the provincial direction of improving patient experience and improved health.
 We are looking to build capacity and work together with our community to achieve this goal.

-The Health Equity Certificate Program is designed to empower those involved in delivering health care to take a full-spectrum view of health, and to develop strategies to reduce health disparities.
-Upon completion of this certificate program, participants will have a strong understanding of the impact of social determinants of health and how to address them.
+The Health Equity Certificate Program has been designed to empower those involved in delivering health care to take a full-spectrum view of health, and to develop strategies to reduce health disparities through your work.
+Upon completion of this certificate program, participants will have a strong understanding of the impact of social determinants of health, and how to address them.
 In other words, the course helps us better meet the needs of our most vulnerable patients.

 How the Program Works